Oxygen and antivirals: How doctors are fighting Omicron

 "Not all patients in ICU are on ventilators but they need a higher level of clinical support and monitoring that cannot be given on general wards."

-The spokesperson said Dexamethasone was a steroid given to patients requiring oxygen.
+Dexamethasone was a steroid given to patients requiring oxygen, the spokesperson said.

 Remdesivir is administered intravenously.

-According to Pharmac late last month, Remdesivir has proven to be "effective earlier in the course of Covid-19 illness".
+Pharmac has said Remdesivir had proven to be "effective earlier in the course of Covid-19 illness".

 "This treatment is being used around the world.
-Hospitals can order Remdesivir and use it to treat both inpatients and outpatients," Pharmac said in a media release.
+Hospitals can order Remdesivir and use it to treat both inpatients and outpatients."

 READ MORE: